 - 1. PROFESSIONAL EVENTS: Confined to professionals 16 years of age and older, who are registered with the NDCA, or in the case of overseas visitors, those couples who are registered with the recognized professional organization or other recognized organization of their country. - a.
 NDCA SANCTIONED PROFESSIONAL COMPETITIONS AND CHAMPIONSHIPS.
-Open to professional couples who are registered with the NDCA, or in the case of overseas visitors,

-- those couples who are registered with the recognized professional organization or other recognized organization of their country.
-B. RISING STAR COMPETITIONS.
-Open to professional couples who are registered with the recognized professional organization or other - b.
+Open to professional couples who are registered with the NDCA, or in the case of overseas visitors, those couples who are registered with the recognized professional organization or other recognized organization of their country. - b.
 RISING STAR COMPETITIONS.
 Open to professional couples who are registered with the NDCA, or in the case of overseas visitors, those couples who are registered with the recognized professional organization or other recognized organization of their country. - (1) LOSS OF RISING STAR STATUS.
 Any of the following will result in the loss of rising star status: (NOTE: This loss of status is only applicable to that particular category, for example, winning the Latin or Rhythm would not prohibit the couple from competing in the Ballroom or Smooth.) - (a) Any couple winning the UNITED STATES RISING STAR AT the U.S. BALLROOM CHAMPIONSHIPS (USBC) will lose their Rising Star Status. - (b) Any Rising Star couple making the Final Round of the UNITED STATES CLOSED or OPEN CHAMPIONSHIP at the U.S. BALLROOM CHAMPIONSHIPS will lose their Rising Star Status. - (c) Any couple winning the Rising Star Competition at one event, cannot dance in the Rising Star Competition at that event again. - (d) Either partner of a couple winning a U.S. Championship is no longer eligible for Rising Star Status in that Division or Style. - (e) Any foreign couple who has reached the final of their own country's national championship is ineligible to dance in Rising Star events in the U.S.